Guide on Getting Around Taiwan

 Pay for YouBikes by using EasyCards or iPass.

-Mountain buses, shuttles, recreational buses, small buses, electric buses, and even driverless buses are on the way.
+Mountain buses, shuttles, recreational buses, small buses, electric buses, and driverless buses are on the way.

 While it might feel like a roller-coaster on the city buses, they still offer more affordable pricing than most other transportation options.
 They aren’t ideal for riding during rush hour.